 "Let the government then, to carry on its rules, use guns against us, send us to prison, hang us," Gandhi says during the march.
 "But how many can be given such punishment?
 Try and calculate how much time it will take of Britishers to hang 300 million of persons."

-On 5 May Gandhi is arrested.
+Gandhi is arrested on 5 May.
 He is held at Yerovila Jail in Poona for the rest of the year.
 About 30,000 other members of the independence movement are also held in jail.

 Gandhi is named 'Time' magazine's person of the year for 1930.

 1931 - Gandhi is released from prison on 26 January.
 He accepts a truce with the British, calls off the civil disobedience campaign and travels to London to attend a Round Table Conference on the future of India.